Best AI Readiness Assessment Tools for Consulting Firms (2026)

 A few years ago I ran a readiness assessment for a prospect using a free framework I found on a government website.
-Took me about three hours to manually score it.
-I ended up with a tidy 63/100 and a color-coded spreadsheet.
+Three hours of manual scoring later, I had a tidy 63/100 and a color-coded spreadsheet.
+The prospect called it "really insightful" and then asked: "So what do we do with this?"

 I had no good answer.
-The framework told me where they stood.
+The framework told us where they stood.
 It said nothing about what to do next, what it would cost them to ignore it, or how to build the business case internally.
 I walked out with a readiness number and zero deal momentum.

 The Core Question to Ask First

-Before you pick a tool, get clear on what you need it to do.
+"AI assessment tool" covers everything from a five-question marketing quiz to a full maturity assessment platform that carries an engagement end to end.
+So before you pick a tool, get clear on what you need it to do.

 Are you looking for a quick conversation starter?
 A benchmarked score that opens the door to a deeper engagement?
 A full diagnostic methodology embedded in a client engagement?
 Or just a delivery mechanism for a framework you already own?